Asian houbara: Distribution and habitat

 The Asian houbara occurs from the east of the Sinai Peninsula to the Caspian Sea and extending east to the Gobi Desert in Mongolia.
-Birds from the northern populations winter further south in Pakistan (mainly in western Balochistan) and in the dry arid zone of western India.
-Vagrants have historically been found as far west and north as Britain and as far south as northern Kerala (Kanhangad).
-A bird was shot in 1847 at Lincolnshire, Yorkshire in 1898, and another in Aberdeenshire in 1898 all in the month of October.
+Birds from the northern populations winter further south in Pakistan, mainly in western Balochistan, and in the dry arid zone of western India.
+Vagrants have historically been found as far west and north as Britain and as far south as northern Kerala.
+A bustard was shot in 1847 at Lincolnshire, Yorkshire in 1898, and another in Aberdeenshire in 1898 all in the month of October.
 Possibly the last of these vagrants visited Suffolk in November–December 1962.
-This species breeds in deserts and other very arid sandy areas.
-A study of their habitat in Saudi Arabia found the species to be very dependent on good vegetation cover and tended to be found in areas with dense growth of scrub vegetation, particularly Capparis spinosa.
+The Asian houbara breeds in deserts and other very arid sandy areas.
+Its habitat in Saudi Arabia is very dependent on good vegetation cover and tended to be found in areas with dense growth of scrub vegetation, particularly Capparis spinosa.
 A study in the steppes of Iran found that nest sites were chosen mainly in locations with high densities of insect prey which in turn were related to vegetation characteristics.

 Migration

-Their migrations have been tracked using satellite transmitters.
+The migrations of the Asian houbara have been tracked using satellite transmitters.
 Mongolian birds leave the wintering areas in Afghanistan and Pakistan from mid to late March and arrive in their breeding grounds after about two months of flying, taking a path that avoids the high mountains of the Himalayas.
 They fly about 220 km a day and cover a total of 4400 km with stopovers along the path.
 They spend about four months in their breeding territories before setting off again and reach their winter grounds from October to December.

 Satellite tracking of 48 individual houbaras across multiple migrations showed that this species uses the local temperature to time their spring migration departure.